 If you looking for a classic, hearty meal that brings back memories of family dinners?
 Look no further than this ground beef meatloaf recipe.
 It'll hit those home-cooked cravings.
 With simple ingredients and easy preparation, you can enjoy a delicious and satisfying old fashioned meatloaf, perfect for any night of the week.

-This classic meatloaf recipe couldn’t be simpler to put together and uses very few ingredients that can be easily adapted to your family’s tastes.
-We’ll walk you through everything you’ll need to know to make it perfect every single time.
+This traditional meatloaf recipe couldn’t be simpler to put together and uses very few ingredients that can be easily adapted to your family’s tastes.
+We’ll walk you through everything you need to know to make it perfect every time.